googleapis/gapic-generator-go/README.md

 `protoc --go_gapic_out [OUTPUT_DIR] --go_gapic_opt 'package/path/url;name' a.proto b.proto`

 The `go_gapic_opt` flag is necessary because we need to know where to generated file will live.
-The substring before the semicolon is the import path of the package eg `github.com/username/awesomeness`.
+The substring before the semicolon is the import path of the package, e.g. `github.com/username/awesomeness`.
 The substring after the semicolon is the name of the package used in the `package` statement.
-Idiomatically the name is last element of the path but it needs not be, eg if the last element of the path is a version.
+Idiomatically the name is last element of the path but it needs not be.
+For instance, the last element of the path might be the package's version, and the package would benefit from a more descriptive name.

 Disclaimer
 ----------